Eye Health technology

 When your doctor examines your retina during a comprehensive eye exam, they can spot signs of eye disease of which you may not be aware, but they can also see signs of other issues happening inside your body, such as heart disease, hypertension, and diabetes.

-The Optomap retinal exam is a digital image of the retina produced by Optos scanning laser technology.
-It is the only technology that can capture 82% view of your retina at one time.
+The Optomap® retinal exam is a digital image of the retina produced by Optos scanning laser technology.
+It is the only technology that can capture an 82% view of your retina at one time.

-Getting an Optomap Retinal Exam is painless and is safe for both children and adults.
+Getting an Optomap® retinal exam is painless and safe for both children and adults.
 Nothing touches your eye at any point during the scan.
-To have the exam, you will be asked to look into device one eye at a time, and you’ll see a flash of light which will let you know that the image of your retina has been taken.
+During the exam, you will be asked to look into the device one eye at a time, and you’ll see a flash of light which will let you know that the image of your retina has been taken.

 The scan takes less than a second to complete, and your doctor will review the digital image of your retina with you during your comprehensive eye exam.

-Optomap Retinal Exam offers your doctor a more comprehensive view of the retina than they can achieve by other means and provides the opportunity for you and your doctor to review the images of your eye together during your comprehensive eye exam.
-Depending on the results of your scan, Optomap Retinal Exam may even mean you can skip getting your eyes dilated during your visit.
+The Optomap® retinal exam offers your doctor a more comprehensive view of the retina than they can achieve by other means.
+Depending on the results of your Optomap® retinal exam, you may even be able to skip getting your eyes dilated during your visit.

-Your digital scan will be a permanent record for your medical file, so that your doctors at Louisiana Eye Care can track changes in your eyes over time.
+Your digital scan will be a permanent record for your medical file so that your doctors at Louisiana Eye Care can track changes in your eyes over time.
+If you have any eye health concerns or it’s been a while since your last eye exam, contact us today to schedule an appointment and ask our doctor about the Optomap® retinal exam.